-If you are over 18, do not bring anyone else to your appointment.
+If you are 18 or older, do not bring anyone else to your appointment.
 It’s OK if someone drives you to your appointment, but they should stay in the car.

 If you have mobility issues or need help, you can bring someone into the vaccination centre with you.

 Do not bring children to your appointment unless they are being vaccinated too.
 Call HSElive on 1800 700 700 to arrange an appointment time when you can attend without children.

 If you have no childcare options, your child will need to stay with you at all times.
 You will need to give contact details for someone who can take care of your child in case of any emergency.